 Some might counter that flow, just like beauty, is in the eye of the beholder.
 So if surgeons and rock climbers can experience flow maybe somebody can experience it while surfing social media or for that matter while watching television or washing dishes.
 Still, I don’t really buy that line of argument.
 When we fail to make distinctions about the relative merit of activities we stray into banality.
 And conflating social media surfing with rock climbing or surgery only compounds this problem.
 Which is why in the end I reject the comparison – as well as its tacit invitation to accept teen’s digital sociability more or less wholesale.

-Nearly 30 years after the making of the Beasty Boys' song, Boyd has written her own anthem to teen privacy.
+Boyd has written an anthem to teen privacy.
 And it’s an anthem well worth rallying behind because teens should be accorded the privacy that allows them to associate freely with other teens.
-Still, these anthems aren’t setting the threshold high enough.
+Still, this anthem isn't setting the threshold high enough.
 Teens also need to learn how to channel privacy not only toward licentious ends but toward more redeeming ones as well.
 They need to learn how to spend time alone.
 At least if they want to learn how to write books that are as good as dana boyd’s.